saferinsulin/education/diagnosis.md

   When the blood glucose is found to be elevated a few hours or days into the admission it is a useful screening tool to rule in diabetes pre admission when the pateint is not known to be diabetic.
 Many things happen during an ICU stay that can cause errors with HbA1c (bleeding, anaemia, tranfusion, fluid resuscitation) so doing this test further into the admission does not add as much value to our diagnosis.
   #### Establish severity / control
   Compliance and response to treatment in the community is an important piece of information in guiding management in the ICU but also for planninng management after the patient has recovered and is ready to step down.
 We recommend a diabetes specialist nurse reviews all our patients with a HbA1c of 60mmol/mol before step down to the ward

+  > HbA1c can give an estimate of the average blood glucose from the preceeding few weeks.
+[Check out this calculator to see how simple this is.](https://www.hba1cnet.com/hba1c-calculator/)

   ## Types of Diabetes